wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 0.9.5 =
+* Fixed: Removed reference to a non-used method that was causing an error on some dashboards

 = 0.9.4 =
 * Added: New option available to disable the inline styles which are by default put into the elements